 1. Vimeo

 Many teams use Vimeo to host testimonial videos, client case studies, and product videos that need to feel polished and intentional, not algorithm driven.
+Vimeo also offers video collaboration and collaboration tools, enabling creators and teams to work together seamlessly on projects.

 Key features